MaitryRai/MAD1/README.md

 # MAD1
-The basics of application development.
+The basics of modern application development.